 Automobile, Motorcycle, and Light Vehicle Sales or Rental: The storage, display, sale, lease, or rental of new or used vehicles, including automobiles, motorcycles, trucks, vans, trailers, scooters, all-terrain vehicles, and similar vehicles under 14,000 pounds gross vehicle weight rating (GVWR).
 An inherent characteristic of this use is the outside display of vehicles which is considered a primary facet of the use; as a primary use, this display must meet the development standards as a primary use and not the standards associated with an accessory use.
 This definition includes uses such as new and used automobile dealers; tractor, truck, and bus dealers under 14,000 GVWR; passenger automobile leasing; passenger automobile rental; motorcycle rental; and motorcycle dealers.
-Accessory uses include repairs to any vehicles permitted to be sold or rented, and sales of vehicle parts for any vehicles permitted to be sold or rented.
-This definition shall not include a wrecking or salvage facility, a facility meeting the definition of Truck or Heavy Vehicle Sales, Rental, or Repair, or any facility for the sales or rental of farm equipment, recreational vehicles over 14,000 GVWR, mobile homes, or manufactured homes.
+Accessory uses include repairs to any vehicles permitted to be sold or rented, and sales of vehicle parts for any vehicles permitted to be sold or rented, and sales of vehicle parts for any vehicles permitted to be sold or rented, and sales, Rental, or Repair, or any facility for the sales or rental of farm equipment, recreational vehicles over 14,000 GVWR, mobile homes, or manufactured homes.